Altuve, Astros going back to ALCS after topping White Sox

 Houston added three more in the fourth for a 5-1 lead.
 Kyle Tucker singled and swiped second and third — the latter without a throw — before coming home on Martín Maldonado’s first hit of the series.

-The big hits by Correa and Bregman supplied more than enough offense for Lance McCullers Jr., who departed with right forearm tightness after four effective innings.
+The big hits by Correa and Bregman supplied more than enough offense for Lance McCullers Jr., who worked four effective innings after pitching Houston to a 6-1 victory in Game 1 on Thursday.
 Yimi García got three outs for the win.

-Asked if he was worried about his health, McCullers said: “I don’t know, we’ll find out, we’ll see how I feel tomorrow.”

 Altuve punctuated Houston’s big day with his 19th career postseason homer, a three-run shot off All-Star closer Liam Hendriks in the ninth.